 The 2016 election process was sullied by various issues, not least the leak of almost 20 million emails from the Democratic National Committee (DNC) by a Russian state-sponsored group known as Fancy Bear.
 The information that was made public included suggestions that the DNC’s leadership was actively seeking to undermine Bernie Sanders’ presidential campaign and discussing ways to advance the nomination of Hillary Clinton.
-Donal Trump would use this leak time and again in debates against “crooked” Hillary, and we know where that got him.
+Donald Trump would use this leak time and again in debates against “crooked” Hillary – and we know how that worked out.

 But leaks such as that, tactics like that, are a classic of political espionage: find information; steal information; use information to leverage opponents.
 The threat in 2020, however, is far more sophisticated than that.

 Social media platforms are one of the most hotly contested forums for both legitimate and illegitimate political campaigning.
 Recently, YouTube and Twitter have decided to clamp down on synthetic and manipulated media, of which ‘deepfakes’ are a significant part.
 These images, audio recordings, or videos are produced with the help of machine learning and artificial intelligence to create convincing simulacra of famous faces and voices saying things that may go against their true beliefs or hamper them in an election.